swisspost-yellowcube/wooyellowcube/README.md

 Requirements: WooCommerce 3.5+, PHP 7

+## Documentation

+[Official documentation](https://swisspost-yellowcube.github.io/wooyellowcube-docs/).
+Documentation is publicly maintained and improved.
+We encourage you [to submit changes](https://github.com/swisspost-yellowcube/wooyellowcube-docs/pull/new/master) or [report issues](https://github.com/swisspost-yellowcube/wooyellowcube-docs/issues/new) if you notice and errors or inconsistencies.

 ## Crons
 ### WordPress based
 There is 3 crons that are executed by used timestamp difference.
 Theses crons need to got a frontend or backend visit to be triggered.